BioJulia/PopGen.jl/docs/getting_started/julia_primer.md

 Let's talk about semicolons some more.

-::: details TL;DR
+:::info TL;DR
 Reading these docs, pay attention to semicolons in the function argument lists.

 -  arguments before a semicolon have no keyword and follow an explicit order
 -  arguments after a semicolon have a keyword `argument = value` and their order doesn't matter
 -  `MethodError: no methods matching` is often a user error and not a bug, but if it is, please open an issue!

 :::

 Broadly speaking, there are two types of function declarations in Julia: ones with keywords and ones without keywords.
 The term "keywords" refers to an input argument that has the format `argument = value`.
 This format is present in many of the functions in this and other packages, however there are some specifics to understand when functions use keywords and when they don't.